 Home > About Townships

 In Michigan, if you don't live in a city, you do live in a township.
-Townships are a product of Michigan's early history, and Michigan is one of 20 states that currently has some form of township government.
+Townships are a product of Michigan's early history, and Michigan is one of 20 states in the United States that currently has some form of township government.

 Michigan townships govern over 96% of Michigan's land area--in which over 58% of Michigan's property values are located--and provide essential services to over 51% of Michigan's citizens.